How to Ask for Time Off for a Funeral (10 Templates)

 The next step is to determine who to speak to.
 Usually, this is a manager or somebody responsible for scheduling in the human resources department.

-So, find out who to bring the request to and ask yourself these questions:
+So, find out who to bring the request to and ask yourself: Is this person understanding?
+How can I increase my chance of approval?

 3. Provide Evidence